DSpace/RestContract/profiles.md

 * 401 Unauthorized - if you are not authenticated
 * 403 Forbidden - if you are not logged in with sufficient permissions
 * 409 Conflict - if for the specified eperson a profile already exists
-* 422 Unprocessable Entity - if the specified person does not exist
+* 422 Unprocessable Entity - if the specified eperson does not exist

 In case of response with status 201 the endpoint returns the newly created resource, while in case of 409 it returns the resource that generated the conflict.